steam-deck-controller/steam-deck-controller/README.md

 - PCB
   - See electronics

-- Controller Hardware (Needs to be removed from an lcd steamdeck, some parts can be substituted)
+- Controller Hardware (Needs to be removed from a preferably broken lcd steamdeck, some parts can be substituted for third party components)
   - All Face Buttons (ABXY, Dpad, View, Menu, Steam, (...),)
   - Triggers And Bumpers
   - Thumbstick Modules (Can use elecgear parts, they sell analog or hall effect.
 Elecgear is recomended because gilikit has a square deadzone)